ziap/ziap.github.io/content/blog/new-website/index.md

 browsing the web and looking at amazing pages full of unique contents for a while, I wanted to have my own content.
 I wanted this website to reflect what I thought and what I learned over time, mostly for me to look back on, but I also wanted to share it with other people.
 Hopefully, people will encounter this website the same way I came across others.
 Maybe you're looking for something, and a search engine lookup leads you to one of my posts.
 But before speculating, maybe I should start to actually write some blog posts.

+Other than that, this website now feels more like an actual website.
+I learned quite a bit of CSS and web design in the last few years, and I'm really proud of the design of this new website.
+Even though the layout is nothing special and some pages look really bland, but in my opinion, it looks great on most screen sizes and everything feels very well put together.
+What is currently missing is a dark theme, which should be the first theme I design.
+However, I got lazy and designed the website with a light theme first.
+I still want a dark theme and will try to implement it soon.

 # How is this website made